dokester/BayesicFitting/docs/EclipsingStars.md

 The luminosities multiplied with the visible fractions sum into the light curve.
 This is done in the eponymous method **lightCurve**.

-For all these methods there are methods to calculate the derivative to
-time and partial derivatives to each of the parameters.
+For all these methods there are methods to calculate the derivative to time and partial derivatives to each of the parameters.
 They were obtained from the
 [Online Derivative Calculator](https://www.derivative-calculator.net).
 --Thanks, thanks thanks.
 A very usefull site.--

 Section 8 is implemented in **PeriodicScout**, still a somewhat experimental class which should only be trusted after careful inspection of the results.
+Even then, they only provide starting points (priors) for the optimalisation of the final parameters.